 Crop raiding species in and around the park

-Result revealed a total of 16 wildlife species that raid crops in and around the Kimbi-Fungom National Park.
-These species affect crops at different levels of the crop life cycle and at different magnitude.
+The results revealed a total of 16 wildlife species that raid crops in and around the Kimbi-Fungom National Park.
+These species affect crops at different levels of the crop life cycle and at different magnitudes.
 This was confirmed by 100% of respondents in and around the park.
-These species are presented in table 2.
-Some affect crops during planting especially rodents such as squirrels, mice and birds especially the village weaver bird and francolins as confirmed by 100% of the respondents.
+These species are presented in Table 2.
+Some affect crops during planting, especially rodents such as squirrels, mice and birds, especially the village weaver bird and francolins, as confirmed by 100% of the respondents.

 Table 2: Crop Raiding Species in the Park